Elibabah/Elibabah/README.md

   <img align="center" src="https://raw.githubusercontent.com/rahuldkjain/github-profile-readme-generator/master/src/images/icons/Social/codepen.svg" alt="elibabah" height="20" width="20" /></a></p>

 <h3 align="center">Hello, World!</h3>
 I'm a frontend developer, linguist and father.
-I've interesting in data-science, artificial intelligence and natural language.
-So, I'm going to learn Python!
-I love literature, philosophy, math and physics.
+I love programming!
+I have interested in data-science and artificial intelligence.
+In the future, I want to learn Python!
+I am in love with literature, philosophy, math and physics.
 I believe in humanity and always remember this:

 > Nothing human is alien to me. — Publio
 ___